Mera Dil Mera Dushman

-Mera Dil, Mera Dushman (میرا دِل میرا دشمن) is a Pakistani television series premiered on 3 February 2020 on ARY Digital.
+Mera Dil, Mera Dushman (میرا دِل میرا دشمن) is a Pakistani television series that premiered on 3 February 2020 on ARY Digital.
 It is directed by Syed Ali Raza Usama and co-produced by Humayun Saeed and Samina Humayun Saeed under Six Sigma Plus and Next Level Entertainment.
 It has Alizeh Shah, Noaman Sami, Yasir Nawaz, and Anam Tanveer in pivotal roles.

 The show was on break from 18 May 2020 to 10 June 2020 due to the cast of the show contracting coronavirus and resumed from 11 June 2020.

 Plot

-Mera Dil Mera Dushman is a story of a young innocent girl Mairah, (Alizeh Shah) who marries a much older man Zafar (Yasir Nawaz) for the exchange of money.
+The drama is the story of a young innocent girl Mairah, (Alizeh Shah) who marries a much older man Zafar (Yasir Nawaz) for the exchange of money.
 Unfortunately, she comes face to face with the bitter reality that her one and only love Shameer (Noman Sami) is now her son-in-law.